assembly3/SWE3313Proj/README.md

 // Command line interface of application login authentication implemented, with the use of C# class file, containing methods pertaining to requirement specifications.

-Remaining API module tasks and separately identified components are scheduled for implementation.
+The remaining API module tasks within graphical user interfaces are scheduled for implementation.